 #2 Uncover Missed Charges

 I recently talked with a doctor about her increased top-line gross and increased bottom-line efficiency.
 I asked her what she attributed to this notable change.
 Had she raised prices?
 Increased the client base?
 Her answer was interesting—she hadn’t spent any more money advertising or attracting new clients.
 Nor was she seeing more clients per day.
 Rather, she was working with what she had.
 She hadn’t increased prices in the manner I was expecting.
 Rather, she had increased fee collection through a system in place to catch missed charges.
-She wasn’t addressing discounting, rather unintentional, missed fees.
+She wasn’t addressing discounting, but rather unintentional, missed fees.

 Have each doctor in your practice review a summary of their charges by the client at the end of the day for any services performed or products provided but missed on the final invoice.
 The purpose of this isn’t to then send the client a supplemental bill, but to help the doctor see if there are routine or occasional missed charges.
 Is it a certain type of charge, or does it vary?
 Maybe it was a busy Saturday morning or hectic afternoon.
 That’s going to happen.
 We’re more interested if there are routine, ongoing missed charges, and if measures can be put into place to remedy the issue.
 The solution might be as simple as DVM awareness.